victoria-miltcheva/rest-api-node/README.md

 # rest-node-api

-This a simple REST API exercise which uses Node.js, Express, and MongoDB.
+A REST API exercise created with Node.js, Express, and MongoDB.
 For type safety and maintainability, it has been written in TypeScript.

 ## Running locally